-Site Available Development Land (Hectares)

-Abingdon/ Oxford Fringe

-Abingdon Business Park at Wyndyke Furlong 0.7

-Abingdon Science Park at Barton Lane 0.7

-Cumnor Hill 0.3

-Wootton Business Park 1.5

-South East Vale

-Milton Hill Business and Technology Park 11.2

-Grove Technology Park 5.4

-Western Vale

-Land adjacent to A420 (4&20 site), Faringdon 4.2

-Land north of Park Road (HCA site), Faringdon 0.2

-Total 24.2
+Site Name Sub-Area Available Development Land (Hectares) Abingdon Business Park at Wyndyke Furlong Abingdon/ 0.7 Abingdon Science Park at Barton Lane Oxford 0.7 Cumnor Hill Fringe 0.3 Wootton Business Park 1.5 Milton Hill Business and Technology Park South East 11.2 Grove Technology Park Vale 5.4 Land adjacent to A420 (4&20 site), Faringdon Western 4.2 Land north of Park Road (HCA site), Faringdon Vale 0.2 Total 24.2 development, a number of existing strategic employment sites have been identified in the Sub-Area Strategies.
+These sites will be safeguarded for employment uses in accordance with Core Policy 29: Change of use of existing employment land and premises.

-Proposals for employment related development on other sites will be supported in accordance with Core Policy 28: New Employment Development on Unallocated Sites.
+Proposals for employment related development on UNALLOCATED ether sites will be supported in accordance with Core Policy 28: New Employment Development on Unallocated Sites.
+In addition to the sites identified for new employment